netlify-templates/victor-hugo/README.md

 # Victor Hugo

+⚠️ **Deprecation Notice** 🏳

+We are focusing our resources on building new templates that help you build a better web, because of that we're deprecating this template.
+We care about the community so we propose if anyone wants to maintain or take stewardship over the project please contact us at [devexperience@netlify.com](mailto:devexperience@netlify.com).
+If you want to share anything with the team about this template, you can also fill out [this form](https://template-feedback.netlify.app/).

+As an alternative to this repository, we're recommending to take a look at [Hyas](https://github.com/h-enk/hyas) as a project to make use of.
+It is focused on latest practices with Hugo and is already completely Netlify deploy ready.

+---

 **A Hugo boilerplate for creating truly epic websites**

 This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Webpack 5](https://webpack.js.org/) as your asset pipeline.